Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 ## Coding standards

 ### Variables
-- Variable names need to be meaningfull and descriptive
+- Variable names need to be meaningful and descriptive

 ```
 String successMessage; - GOOD